armory/documentation/_user_guides/kubernetes-v2.md

 title: Kubernetes V2 Provider Guide published : false
 ---
-This guide should include:
+This guide includes:

-- Kubernetes V2 Provider Overview
+- Kubernetes V2 provider overview
 - What to expect (and what not to) from the Kubernetes V2 provider
 - Setting up the V2 provider
-- Creating a Kubernetes V2 Pipeline
+- Creating a Kubernetes V2 manifest based deployment pipeline

 ## Kubernetes V2 Provider Overview
-This new Kubernetes provider is centered around delivering and promoting Kubernetes manifests to different Kubernetes environments.
-These manifests are delivered to Spinnaker using [artifacts](https://www.spinnaker.io/reference/artifacts/in-kubernetes-v2/#kubernetes-objects-as-artifacts) and applied to the target cluster using `kubectl`.
-Currently there is support to supply artifacts through Git, GCS and Google Pub/Sub.
-The manifests that are deployed are automatically versioned by appending a the string such as `v421` to the resource that was deployed to Kubernetes.
+The new Kubernetes provider is centered on delivering and promoting Kubernetes manifests to different Kubernetes environments.
+These manifests are delivered to Spinnaker using [artifacts](https://www.spinnaker.io/reference/artifacts/in-kubernetes-v2/#kubernetes-objects-as-artifacts) and applied to the target cluster using `kubectl` in the background.
+Currently, there is support to supply artifacts through Git, GCS and Google Pub/Sub.
+The V2 provider manages the version of the artifacts deployed to Kubernetes by appending a the string such as `v421` to the resource that was deployed to Kubernetes.
+This allows for easy rollbacks and management of resources.

 ### What To Expect From The V2 Provider
-The new Kubernetes provider is very much a work in progress and is subject to many changes to the UI and APIs.
-Manifests The user experience is still a work in progress and we're interested in understanding real-world usage patterns as we iterate on the provider to optimize the experience.
+The new Kubernetes provider is very much a work in progress and is subject to changes in the UI and APIs.
+The user experience is still a work in progress and we're interested in understanding real-world usage patterns as we iterate on the provider to optimize the experience.

 ### Current Limitations
-- S3, SQS, and SNS are not support for Artifact delivery
+- S3, SQS, and SNS are not supported for artifact delivery
-- Native Spinnaker red/black, highlander, rolling red/black deployment strategies are not supported.
-If desired you should use the deployment object.
+- Native Spinnaker deployment strategies such as red/black, highlander, rolling red/black deployment are not supported.
+If these stragies are desired consider using the deployment object in your manifests.
-- Only `containers` and `configMaps` are bounded to the deployed manifest. `secrets` and other resource types are coming soon.
+- The V2 provider only considers `containers` and `configMaps` for binding to the deployed manifest. `secrets` and other resource types are coming soon.

 ### Available Manifest Based Stages

-There are 4 stages that are available for use:
+There are 4 stages that are available:

-1. *Deploy Manifest* -  Uses `kubectl apply` to deploy a manifest.
-Spinnaker will wait until the manifest stabilizes in the Kubernetes cluster.
+1. **Deploy Manifest** -  Uses `kubectl apply` to deploy a manifest.
+Spinnaker will wait until the manifest stabilizes in the Kubernetes cluster or reach the expected capacity on healthy pods.

-2. *Delete Manifests* - Removes the manifests based on different types and labels.
+2. **Delete Manifests** - Removes the manifests and their corresponding artifacts in kubernetes based on different types and labels.

-3. *Scale Manifests* -
+3. **Scale Manifests** - Scales replica sets to a given static size.

-4. *Rollback Manifest* -
+4. **Rollback Manifest** - Allows rollback of a given Kuberentes artifact by a given number of versions.
+Helpful in cases of a failed deployment or failed manual QA.

 ## Setting Up The V2 Provider

-Setting up the V2 provider is similar to the [V1 Kubernetes configuration](http://docs.armory.io/admin-guides/configure_kubernetes/#configure-clouddriver-to-use-the-kubectl-config-file) but we'll need to change the provider flag in `/opt/spinnaker/config/clouddriver-local.yml` to `v2` like in the example below:
+Setting up the V2 provider is similar to the [V1 Kubernetes configuration](http://docs.armory.io/admin-guides/configure_kubernetes/#configure-clouddriver-to-use-the-kubectl-config-file) however we'll need to change the provider flag in `/opt/spinnaker/config/clouddriver-local.yml` to `v2`.
+For example:

 ```
 kubernetes: